adowlin/project-4-sneakerly/README.md

 - [Heroku](https://www.heroku.com/)
     - Used to host the deployed site.
 - [Lucidchart](https://www.lucidchart.com)
-    - To create the site's structural flowchart.
+    - To create the site's structural flowchart, and the site's data schema.
 - [Balsamiq](https://balsamiq.com/)
     - To create the site's wireframes.
 - [TinyJPG](https://tinyjpg.com/)